nsaylan/Cohort-19/devops/hands-on/Ansible/S2-ansible-02-using-playbook-with-task/README.md

 ansible-playbook -b playbook4.yml
 ```

 - This time, install Apache and wget together with ``playbook5.yml``.
-After the installation, enter the IP-address of node2 to the browser and show the Apache server.
+After the installation, enter the IP address of node2 in the browser and see the Apache server.
 Then, connect node1 with SSH and check if "wget and apache server" are running.

 ```bash
 vim playbook5.yml